 Post-disaster recovery presents the perfect opportunity to implement mitigation measures that reduce the impact of future hazards.
-FEMA research shows that every dollar invested in hazard mitigation provides at least a six dollar return on investment.
 Federal or state mitigation programs are often available.
 The Nebraska Emergency Management Agency (NEMA) and the Nebraska Department of Natural Resources can provide you with information, technical assistance, and guidance on mitigation actions.
 Public meetings can be held in impacted communities to introduce disaster victims to the various options available to them.

 Flood Mitigation Assistance (FMA) Program.
-FMA is administered by NeDNR and provides financial assistance to federally recognized tribes and local governments to implement measures that reduce or eliminate long-term risk of flood damage to structures insured under the National Flood Insurance Program.
-Funds may be used for planning activities as well as purchase of flood-prone properties.
+FMA is administered by NeDNR and provides financial assistance to federally recognized tribes and local governments to implement measures that reduce or eliminate long-term risk of flood damage to structures insured under the NFIP.
+Funds may be used for planning activities as well as purchase of floodprone properties.
 The FMA program has priorities to mitigate structures that have suffered repeated flood claims and those with severe repetitive loss.
 To demonstrate loss, damage must be documented through substantial damage determinations.
+FEMA publishes Fact